Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Results

-Next, we investigate the interaction between the factors of gender and family education.
-Figure \ref{fig:gender_by_edu} shows the gender-based differences in the proportion of applicants mentioning each of the 9 topics, within each of the low- and high-education groups.
-We find that gender-based differences remain consistent regardless of family education levels.
+We first compare the gender differences for applicants from different family-education subgroups.
+From Figure \ref{fig:gender_by_edu}, we observe that gender-based differences remain consistent regardless of family education levels.
 As was also found in the earlier discussion of the interaction between gender and family income, the exception to the above lies only in the topic of ``childhood dream''.
 In this case as well, while there is a gender-based difference in the proportion of applicants that mention this topic, the difference is only significant in the high-education group.
 One possible explanation is that families with higher education levels or better economic status are generally able to provide their children with relevant STEM-related exposures and guidance at a young age, thus, help them establish aspirations in engineering.
-Figure \ref{fig:edu_by_gender} presents family education-based differences in the proportion of applicants mentioning each of the topics, for males and females respectively.
-We make a number of observations: First, while for both genders, applicants with higher family educational level are more likely to mention the topic of ``technical interest'', the influence of this factor seems to be much larger in the female subgroup.
-Second, in Table \ref{fig:education_all} we observed no significant difference between family education levels in the proportional of applicants mentioning the topic of ``love of science'' and ``make contribution''; however, Figure \ref{fig:edu_by_gender} shows that there is indeed a difference when looking at female applicants only - in their case, a higher family education level is related to a higher likelihood of mentioning both these topics.